Biden wins South Carolina, points to the momentum of Super Tuesday

 Elected officials inclined to adopt their moderate policy had been reluctant to support it after poor results in Iowa and New Hampshire and a distant second in Nevada last week.
 However, for fear of Sanders' polarizing progressive priorities, they are still looking for an alternative that is considered a safer bet to defeat Trump in November.

-Sanders gained the support of approximately 15% of African-American voters, while billionaire businessman Tom Steyer earned 16%.
+Sanders won the support of 14% of African-American voters, while billionaire businessman Tom Steyer earned 15%.

 There was also evidence that the state of Biden as two-term vice president of former President Barack Obama helped him conquer African Americans.

 VoteCast found that 45% of voters in South Carolina wanted to return to the politics of the past, compared with about a third in Iowa and New Hampshire.
-That includes approximately 50% of African-American voters who said they want a Democratic presidential candidate to emulate the Obama presidency.
+That includes 51% of African-American voters who said they want a Democratic presidential candidate to emulate the Obama presidency.

 The president of the National Democratic Committee, Tom Pérez, warned Democrats that it is still early in his presidential primary.